 With big money scandals and corruption more and more in the public eye, it’s no wonder that the wheeling and dealing of the business world

-The show started out loosely based on the legal battles between real life former U.S. Attorney Preet Bharara and S.A.C.
-Capital Advisors hedge fund manager Steve Cohen, as well as on the career of Eliot Spitzer, and over the seasons has incorporated references to high-profile cases dealing with market manipulation and high power bond trading into a glossy tale of wealth and influence.
-With of course the heightened stakes of any good premium cable drama.
+The show started loosely based on the legal battles between real-life former U.S. Attorney Preet Bharara and S.A.C.
+Capital Advisors hedge fund manager Steve Cohen, as well as on the career of Eliot Spitzer, and over the seasons, has incorporated references to high-profile cases dealing with market manipulation and high power bond trading into a glossy tale of wealth and influence.
+Of course, the heightened stakes of any good premium cable drama.

 If this article didn't answer your specific question, head over to our Home Page!
 It will guide you to affordable internet providers, streaming services to meet your needs, information on antennas, and many more tools and resources to help you save money on TV and Internet access.